 4. SHORT AND SWEET: As with pitching anything to magazine editors, you have to find a way to keep your email very short and impactful.
 I recommend attaching a PDF document outlining all the features and sources of the home, and then keep your pitch to two short paragraphs.
 Embed ONE hero image into your email and link the rest of the images to Dropbox.

 5. EVERY PICTURE TELLS A STORY: This should go without saying, but you need to submit professional images (“scouting shots”) even if the magazine is going to reshoot the project.
 If you don’t have a photographer that you work with regularly, do research to see who the big interiors photographers are in your area.
-It can definitely help to have a well known photographer shoot your project, and sometimes they will even have relationships with magazines.
-Make sure that you negociate the terms of your photos ahead of time.
-This is a huge mistake I see so many designers make.
-Shoot with a photographer who will let you use the images for your social media, website, and press for the price that you pay.
-If the photographer wants a separate fee to use for press, find out what that is in advance in case you have to purchase those rights.
-You don’t want to get in a situation where a magazine wants to use your photos and the photographer demands a really high rate.
-It’s so rare these days that magazines have budgets for photos.
-If necessary, hire a prop stylist to make sure every picture tells a story.
+It can sometimes help to have a well known photographer shoot your project, but it’s definitely not the biggest factor in getting your design project published.
+If interior styling for a photo shoot is not your strength, hire a stylist to make sure that every picture tells a story.